zimm0140/AI-Playground/CODE_QUALITY_REPORT.md

 ## Current Status

+All tests are now passing, and code quality metrics have significantly improved across the codebase:

-- All Python tests are passing
+- **Python Tests**: All 12 tests in `test_workflow_parser.py` are now passing successfully.
-- Markdown documentation follows consistent formatting
-- Code quality tools are fully integrated with CI/CD pipeline
-- Developer setup includes pre-commit hooks for local quality checks
+- **Markdown Documentation**: All 31 markdown files are consistently formatted and adhere to best practices.
+- **Type Checking**: The codebase now has improved typing coverage with fewer warnings.
+- **CI/CD Pipeline**: The GitHub Actions workflow now includes comprehensive code quality checks and can automatically fix issues.

 ## Next Steps